juskis4/JourneyToIo/README.md

 # JourneyToIo
+The project was developed for the "Nasa Space Apps 2021" Hackathon, by a team of 4 people.
 ## High-Level project summary
 Have you ever dreamed of going into space looking at the vast darkness pigmented with little stars through your spaceship?
 Do you want to explore space and go on adventures?
 Well, now it's possible!
 Travel to Mars and beyond with Journey to Io, an interactive cutting edge learning game.
 You can learn fun facts about mankind's final frontier, do real-life experiments in your spaceship, and take on thrilling space adventures (Doesn't that sound cool already?).
 Well, we have more in store for you in Journey to Io!
 Join us in Journey to Io to discover more about space!